 Risks of agent internet access

-As an example, prompt injection can occur when Codex retrieves and processes untrusted content (e.g. a web page or dependency README).
-For example, if you ask Codex to fix a GitHub issue:
+Prompt injection can happen when the agent retrieves and follows instructions from untrusted content (for example, a web page or dependency README).
+For example, you might ask Codex to fix a GitHub issue:

 Fix this issue: https://github.com/org/repo/issues/123